Terry McCarthy is one of the preeminent authorities on evidence issues in the state of Alabama.

 Terry has served as lead counsel and appellate counsel in a variety of matters in more than 25 states.
 While he enjoys his diverse practice, his first love is evidence.
 Clients, attorneys, judges and law students seek Terry’s advice on evidence issues every day, and he loves helping them solve their problems.

-Terry serves as co-author (along with Charles Gamble and Robert Goodwin) of Gamble’s Alabama Rules of Evidence and the forthcoming Seventh Edition of McElroy’s Alabama Evidence, the two leading treatises on Alabama evidence.
-These “must-reads” for any Alabama practitioner have been cited in thousands of judicial opinions, motions, briefs and articles.
+Terry serves as co-author (along with Charles Gamble and Robert Goodwin) of the Seventh Edition of McElroy’s Alabama Evidence and Gamble’s Alabama Rules of Evidence, the two leading treatises on Alabama evidence.
+McElroy’s has been referred to as the “Bible” of Alabama Evidence law, and these “must-reads” for any Alabama practitioner have been cited in thousands of judicial opinions, motions, briefs and articles.
 Terry also serves on the Alabama Supreme Court Advisory Committee to the Alabama Rules of Evidence and teaches several CLEs each year on evidence issues.

-Outside of his legal and teaching careers, Terry is an active member of his church, and he supports many charities and educational organizations, including Alex’s Lemonade Stand, the Greater Birmingham Humane Society, Adopt a Golden Birmingham, Jimmie Hale Mission and John Carroll Catholic High School.
+Outside of his legal and teaching careers, Terry is an active member of his church, and he supports many charities and educational organizations, including Alex’s Lemonade Stand Foundation, the Greater Birmingham Humane Society, Adopt a Golden Birmingham, Firehouse Ministries, Jimmie Hale Mission and John Carroll Catholic High School.